 Wayang shows elsewhere in Indonesia

 You can learn more about Wayang shadow puppets at Indonesia’s Wayang Museum, among the many interesting things to do in Jakarta.
-Google Arts & Culture has a virtual tour if you are keen.
+Google Arts & Culture has a virtual tour if you are interested.

 Wayang Kulit plays are also pretty common in Yogyakarta.
-So if you are planning a trip to Yogyakarta, you can watch a show there too.
+So if you plan a trip to Yogyakarta, you can watch a show there too.

-We can all help to promote this age-old art form by doing our little bit.
+We can all do our little bit to promote this age-old art form.
 Remember to watch a shadow play in Indonesia.
-Team it with the fascinating Kecak fire dance and you have the best cultural experience in Bali.
+Team it with the fascinating Kecak fire dance, and you have the best cultural experience in Bali.

 Loved our post on Wayang Kulit of Indonesia?
 Pin it for later reference!